codepath/android_guides/Must-Have-Libraries.md

  * [ActionBarSherlock](http://actionbarsherlock.com/) - Fully backwards compatible ActionBar support library.
 Widely used.
 [Download](https://api.github.com/repos/JakeWharton/ActionBarSherlock/zipball/4.4.0) and install as a [library project](http://imgur.com/a/N8baF).
  * [NineOldAndroids](http://nineoldandroids.com/) - Fully compatible animation library that works with all versions of Android.
 Widely used.
 [Download](https://github.com/JakeWharton/NineOldAndroids/zipball/master) and install as a [library project](http://imgur.com/a/N8baF).
- * [RoboGuice](https://github.com/roboguice/roboguice/wiki) - Using Java annotations, makes Android development much better by automating tons of common tasks such as view injection.
-Widely used.
-[Download](https://github.com/roboguice/roboguice/wiki/InstallationNonMaven) and install as a jar.
+ * [ButterKnife](http://jakewharton.github.io/butterknife/) - Using Java annotations, makes Android development much better by simplifying common tasks.
+[Download](http://jakewharton.github.io/butterknife/#download) and install as a jar.
  * [Picasso](http://square.github.io/picasso/) - A powerful image downloading and caching library for Android.
+ * [Ion](https://github.com/koush/ion) - Powerful asynchronous networking library.
+[Download](https://github.com/koush/ion#get-ion) as a jar here.
  * [AndroidAnnotations](https://github.com/excilys/androidannotations) - Framework that speeds up Android development.
 It takes care of the plumbing, and lets you concentrate on what's really important.
 By simplifying your code, it facilitates its maintenance
  * [PullToRefresh-ListView](https://github.com/erikwt/PullToRefresh-ListView) - Easy to use pull-to-refresh functionality for ListViews.
 [Download](https://github.com/erikwt/PullToRefresh-ListView/archive/master.zip) and install as a [library project](http://imgur.com/a/N8baF).
  * [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) - Library that allows developers to easily create applications with sliding menus like those made popular in the Google+, YouTube, and Facebook apps.